DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-06-linking-schools-together-using-gias-relationship-data.md

 ### Linking to the related school record

 Each related school links to its own detail page.
 This lets users move between related records to compare information and check placement history across the school's history.

+### Back link on the school details page

+The location and provider searches return a list of results.
+When a user selects a school from one of these results lists, we show a back link on the school details page.
+This lets the user return to their results and view another school.

+The school search uses an autocomplete.
+When a user selects a school from the autocomplete, they go directly to the school details page.
+In this scenario, there is no results list to return to.
+Instead, we show a 'Search again' link so the user can start a new search.

 ## Further considerations